kae3g/love-mind-soul/README.md

 ## 📖 Book Overview

 "Love Mind Soul" is an immutable EPUB book that captures the complete journey of the MAITREYA DAW project—a gentle revolution in digital audio workstation development.
-This book embodies the principles of:
+Built on RISC-V paradigm principles of simplicity, modularity, and open standards, this book embodies the principles of:

 - **Immutable Knowledge**: Content preserved for eternity
 - **Sovereign Identity**: Cryptographically verified authorship
 - **Mathematical Beauty**: Golden ratio and SIEGE expression foundations
 - **Gentle Revolution**: Non-aggressive, community-focused development
+- **RISC-V Paradigm**: Reduced Instruction Set Computer principles applied to software architecture

 ## 🎵 MAITREYA DAW Documentation